 The wisdom of crowds.
 Inside information.
 Peer experts.
 Big Data.
 Not a radio in sight, the TV turned off, and the "official" school site largely ignored.

 When I went to bed last night it had not even begun snowing.
 Facebook was mixed but mostly positive.
 The peer expert had predicted no school.
 The "No School Number," much to my daughter's delight, was at 99.
 At 5:45 this morning I received a text (as did thousands of other kids and parents, I assume) from the school saying classes had been cancelled.

-Now, in the age of Facebook, the Web, and Big Data--well, it doesn't take a weatherman to know which way the wind is blowing.
+Now, in the age of the Web--well, it doesn't take a weatherman to know which way the wind is blowing.